Student Achievement

-Consistent with its Mission and Core Values, Virginia Wesleyan University (VWU or the University) seeks to “engage students of diverse ages, religions, ethnic origins, and backgrounds in a rigorous liberal arts education that will prepare them to meet the challenges of life and career...”
-The current strategic plan, Forging Our Future: Building On Strength 2020-2030, describes a vision under which the College “will be a beacon for the liberal arts in the 21st century.”
-The plan identifies “academic excellence” as the first of five Core Values [provide link] Thus, the College is committed to continuous improvement of its academic program and student success, as it seeks to become a nationally eminent liberal arts college.
+Consistent with its Mission and Core Values, Virginia Wesleyan University (VWU or the University) is “An inclusive community grounded in the liberal arts and sciences and dedicated to scholarship, service, lifelong learning, and environmental stewardship, Virginia Wesleyan University inspires students to build meaningful lives through engagement in Coastal Virginia’s dynamic metropolitan region, the nation, and the world.”
+The current strategic plan, Forging Our Future: Building On Strength 2020- 2030, describes a vision under which the College “will be a beacon for the liberal arts in the 21st century.”
+The plan identifies “academic excellence” as the first of five Core Values.
+Thus, VWU is committed to continuous improvement of its academic program and student success.

 The institution identifies, evaluates, and publishes its goals and outcomes with respect to institutional student achievement by utilizing a coherent and relevant list of multiple measures of success, including: freshman enrollment profile data, retention, course completion, graduation rates, and participation in experiential learning activities.
 Both main campus and online students are included in the student achievement measures.
-Success in these achievements relates directly to the Mission of Virginia Wesleyan University, which is
+Success in these achievements relates directly to the Mission of Virginia Wesleyan University.

 Definition: The percentage of entering first-time freshmen who are re-enrolled one year later.